DocNow/docnow/docs/cloud/aws.md

 Ansible will be used to configure the Virtual Private Server you will be setting up on [AWS Lightsail](https://aws.amazon.com/lightsail/?p=gsrc&c=ho_lvm).
 This server will host the DocNow App.

-Start by opening the Terminal application on your Mac.
+Start by opening the Terminal application on your Mac in `Applications/Utilities`

 Install Homebrew by copying the following into your Terminal: